nerycordova/moleculer-todoapp/Readme.md

 ### Running docker containers

 The above instructions basically run the application in a monolitic way.
-To run independent nodes per service, Moleculer includes a handy script that creates a docker containier per service.
-To deploy the containers, simply run:
+To run independent nodes per service, Moleculer includes a handy script that creates a docker container per service.
+To deploy the containers, `cd` into the `backend` folder and simply run:

 `npm run dc:up`